Jungle Book is alive

 Pench National Park, just 100 km away from the Nagpur airport is the closest National Park if you are flying from Delhi or Mumbai.
-It has never failed me in sightings both times that I stepped into it.
-My first ever Tiger sighting was in Pench so was the rare and amazing sightings of Asiatic Wild Dogs.
-It is unique in nature and has a kind of a rustic beauty to as the leaves shed completely in late summer and the Teak Forest looks bare and naked.
+It has never failed me in sightings .
+My first ever Tiger sighting in India was in Pench National Park.
+So was the rare and amazing sightings of Asiatic Wild Dogs.
+This park has a laid back and unique atmosphere with a kind of a rustic beauty to it as the leaves shed completely in late summer leaving the Teak Forest looks bare and naked.
 More so opening up superb sighting opportunities with a telescopic view of the forest.

 There are number of reasons to visit Pench National Park, irrespective of whether you love wildlife or not.
 It is one of the places you must have on your bucket list.

 Let me tell you why…..

 1. It is ‘Jungle Book’ in real life: Pench National Park was the inspiration for the English author – Rudyard Kipling’s Jungle Book.